 The infinite set of Real numbers is defined as ℵ1 and it can be mathematically proven that it is a denser type of infinity than the whole numbers.
 This is clearly demonstrated by the fact that any number above 1 will have a reciprocal value.

-If we thanks about how fractions are constructed, we find one number is divided by another.
+If we think about how fractions are constructed, we find one number is divided by another.
 Notice this key difference between the whole numbers that are compared by addition or multiplication.
 We write a fraction as one number over another.
-If the larger value is on top, the fraction will appear above the number 1. if the smaller number is on top, then the result will be a reciprocal number between one and zero.
+Any number can be expressed as 1/n which results in its reciprocal number between one and zero.
 This is consistent with all fractions.
 In fact even a whole number can be expressed as x/1, which gives its reciprocal value 1/x.

 Bigger than infinity